robynchung/form-submission-demo/README.md

 ## Duration

-Up to 8 hours.
-We do not expect you to complete the assessment in this time.
+Please set aside up to 8 hours to work on this challenge.
+We are interested in seeing how far you can get with 8 hours and therefore, completion is not the highest priority.

 ## Submission
 1. Fork this repo